Glossary

 Actuarial.
 The Actuarial Adjustment is the anticipated earnings on principal payments received.
 Currently the actuarial is estimated at between 3-3.75% depending on the borrowing term selected.
 An actuarial is first recognized 1 year after the receipt of the first principal payment on the loan and then recognized annually thereafter until expiry of the loan.
 It acts to reduce the outstanding loan obligation and as such members may write down the balance of their loan annually by this amount.
 Over the life of the loan the sum of the principal payments required and the actuarial will equal the gross amount of the loan.

-The MFA reviews the adequacy of the actuarial rate assumptions annually and reports on its validity on the status of loan reports.
+The MFA reviews the adequacy of the actuarial rate assumptions annually.
 If it is determined that the assumption requires revision, changes (i.e. increases in principal repayments on loans) will be applied prospectively.
 MFA will endeavour to notify members one year in advance of require assumption changes and hopefully restrict any such changes to an issue’s rate reset dates.

 When analysing the cost of borrowing, remember to account for the actuarial rate in conjunction with the stated relending rate.